dougericson/pact-consumer-builder/README.md

 The PACT Dsl provides a way to define root values.
 Root values are values that can be represented by a simple string.
 When defining arrays using the PACT Dsl, root values must be declared using `au.com.dius.pact.consumer.dsl.PactDslJsonRootValue` instead of using the methods that are used for fields within complex objects.

-To support root values, this library provides a second interface `com.remondis.cdc.consumer.pactbuilder.PactDslRootValueModifier<T>`.
+To support root values, this library provides a second interface `PactDslRootValueModifier<T>`.
 This interface provides the known methods of `PactDslModifier` but also contains a mandatory method to return the specific `PactDslJsonRootValue`.

 If you define data types, that should be rendered as simple strings, always use `PactDslRootValueModifier` when declaring a custom modifier.